Parliamentary.ai

 Description

-The bill makes numerous amendments to existing legislation, primarily focused on clarifying and expanding the powers of combined authorities and mayors.
-Key changes include:
+The bill makes numerous amendments to several Acts, primarily impacting the devolution of powers to combined authorities and mayors.
+Key aspects include:

 Devolution of Powers: